Flood Watch: Heavy rain to settle over state Friday into Saturday

 With ice on the rivers, ice jams might be an issue.
 As ice breaks apart, sometimes it can collect and block the flow of water, causing rivers to rise upstream.
 This is more likely to be an issue for smaller rivers and streams.
 But whether or not this will happen in Connecticut is a wildcard.

-Rain Friday morning will start off fairly light with dense fog.
-Rain will become steadier in the afternoon and heaviest by Friday night with big puddles and torrential downpours for the evening commute.
-Temperatures will rise into the 50s to near 60 degrees which is wild after our recent cold snap.
+Waves of heavy rain will continue for the rest of today and through the overnight.
+Areas of dense fog will be an issue too as that warm, humid air moves over whatever is left of the shrinking snow pack.

-There might be a break in the action for a little while around midnight Saturday.
-Then a second disturbance will trigger another round of rain early Saturday morning.
+There is a chance for thunder overnight with heavy rain early Saturday morning before daybreak.
 By 9-10 am the rain will be over.
-There's a chance for a lingering raindrop or sleet pellet.
-But a bigger concern Saturday afternoon and evening will be rapidly falling temperatures.
+There's a chance for a light mix at the tail end with a touch of freezing rain, sleet or snow (especially NW Connecticut).
+But a bigger concern will be the rapidly falling temperatures.
 This could cause what's known as a "flash freeze."
-With temperatures dropping from the 50s early in the morning into the 20s and 30s by afternoon and evening, wet roads could turn icy.
-So please keep an eye on the forecast if you have travel plans Saturday.
+With temperatures dropping from the 50s before sunrise into the 20s and 30s by mid-morning (earlier NW), wet roads and surfaces could turn icy.
+Clouds will break for some sun Saturday.

 By Sunday and Monday we're back to cold sunshine with highs in the 20s and 30s.

-Then we go from rain back to SNOW late Tuesday into early Wednesday.
+Then we go from rain back to snow/mix late Tuesday into Wednesday.
 While this doesn't look like a major storm, accumulation is likely and could cause issues.

 From a blizzard to a rain to snow...welcome to winter in New England!!